Outermost Inn

 You arrive at the front of the Inn and make your way to the back patio where there is an outside bar.
 Complimentary snacks are set out for the guests and on this visit included a delicious bluefish dip and crackers.
 Comfortable Adirondack chairs overlook some 20 acres of open land that drift down to the water.

-Chef Christopher Gianfreda helms the kitchen and he brings a solid background having done stints with renowned chefs Jean Georges in NYC, Frank McClelland of L’Espalier in Boston, and most recently Susan Spicer in New Orleans.
+Chef Christian Fischuber helms the kitchen and he brings a solid background having done stints with renowned chefs in Europe and the US .
 The restaurant makes use of their own vegetable and herb garden and the menu features locally sourced product.

 Wine and beer is served and the wine list has some interesting choices like a Graham Beck, Brut Rosé, South Africa, Trimbach, Pinot Gris Reserve, France, 2010 and Ridge, “Geyserville”, Zinfandel, Napa, 2012.